Study: Cannabis Use Associated with Less Cognitive Decline Over Lifetime

 Lifetime cannabis use does not appear to negatively impact cognitive decline, and may actually protect against it, according to a longitudinal study published in Brain and Behavior.

-The research assessed the relationship between cannabis use and age-related cognitive changes in a cohort of 5,162 Danish men over a span of 44 years.
+The research assessed the relationship between marijuana use and age-related cognitive changes in a cohort of 5,162 Danish men over a span of 44 years.

 Participants’ IQs were evaluated in early adulthood, with a mean age of 22, and again in late midlife, at an average age of 62.
 The study found that men with a history of cannabis use experienced “significantly less cognitive decline” over their lifetimes compared to non-users.